TPD Payout Calculator Guide:

 Our TPD lawyers provide a free case review that can explain your eligibility.
 Call 1800 700 125.

-In Australia, most TPD insurance cover is through a super fund.
-Consequently, the insurance provider deposits the funds into a superannuation account when you win a superannuation insurance payout.
 Hence, your account balance will increase (not decrease) when you have a successful TPD claim.

 Generally, Centrelink entitlements are not impacted when you get a TPD payout if the funds remain in your super fund account until you reach preservation age.
 However, if you choose to withdraw money from your TPD compensation, this could impact Centrelink payments.